-- How can comparing gDNA to cDNA on an agarose gel help you determine that a gene contains introns?
+How can comparing gDNA to cDNA on an agarose gel help you indentify an intron?

-- Alternative exons.
+Alternative exons.
 Alternative exons vary between mature α-tropomyosin mRNAs.
-In one cell type, one combinations of alternative exons are spliced together, in another cell type, a different combination of alternative exons are spliced together.
-The result is two related proteins that have slightly different functions to meet the unique needs of these two cell types.
+In one cell type, one combinations of alternative exons are spliced together with the constitutive exons to make a mature mRNA molecule.
+In another cell type, a different combination of alternative exons are spliced together with the constitutive exons to make a mature mRNA molecule.
+The result is two related proteins that have slightly different functions to meet the unique needs of these two different cell types.

 Patterns of Alternative Splicing

 Alternative splicing is regulated by splicing factor proteins.
-These splicing factor proteins help the spliceosome complex choose which intron splice recognition sites to use during RNA splicing.
-Different cell types have different splicing factor proteins, allowing different RNA splicing patterns to occur in each cell type.
-The SR proteins are an example of a group of splicing factor proteins found in animals, including humans.
+These splicing factor proteins help the spliceosome choose which intron splice sites to cut during RNA splicing.
+Each cell type has a different collection of splicing factor proteins, allowing different RNA splicing patterns to occur in each cell type.

 Here are some common alternative splicing patterns observed in eukaryotic cells:

-- Mutually Exclusive Exons.
-In some cases, splicing events are coordinated between different cell types to ensure that unique protein isoforms are produced in the two cell types.
+Mutually Exclusive Exons.
+In some cases, splicing events are coordinated between different cell types to ensure that unique protein isoforms are produced by each cell type.
 For example, suppose there are four exons (three introns) in a pre-mRNA molecule.
 During splicing in one cell type, exon two is consistently retained in the mature mRNA, while exon three is always spliced out.
 In a different cell type, exon two is always spliced out, while exon three is always retained in the mature mRNA.
 Exons one and four are found in the mature mRNAs in both cell types and are thus constitutive exons.

-Scientists know little about the true complexity of alternative splicing; however, alternative splicing patterns are cell-type and developmental stage specific.
-Moreover, mutations in human genes often lead to aberrant splicing patterns.
-This aberrant splicing produces abnormal protein isoforms and ultimately, disease phenotypes.
+Scientists are still learning the true complexity of alternative splicing.
+It appears that alternative splicing patterns are cell-type and developmental stage specific.
+Moreover, mutations often lead to aberrant splicing patterns.
+This aberrant splicing produces abnormal protein isoforms and in some cases, disease phenotypes.

 Fill in the blank:

-- __________________ is an endonuclease that releases the pre-mRNA from RNA polymerase II during transcription.
+__________________ is an endonuclease that releases the pre-mRNA from RNA polymerase II to terminate transcription.

-______________________ is a pattern of alternative splicing where one exon is always retained in one cell while that same exon is always skipped in another cell.
+______________________ is a pattern of alternative splicing in which an exon is always retained in one cell while that same exon is always skipped in another cell.